weakness100/internship2019/subjects/README.md

 **Note:**

-*All dates are in the same timezone.*
+1. *All dates are in the same timezone.*
+2. *Only specified constraints are to be taken in consideration.*